-When many think of hemp, the common name for the cannabis plant, there is a tendency to make an immediate association with marijuana.
-While this is certainly one common use of the cannabis plant, it is just one use among many.
+When many think of hemp, a strain of the cannabis plant, there is a tendency to make an immediate association with marijuana.
+The hemp plant, from which CBD is extracted, and the marijuana plant are actually two different varieties of cannabis plant.
+The hemp plant contains far lower levels of THC, which is the cannabinoid contained in marijuana that produces the feeling of being “stoned” that users often experience.
 Hemp is, in fact, a true wonder plant – a crop that has an incredible number of uses in many types of products that we commonly use every day.
 What are some of the best industrial uses for hemp?
-As you read on, you may be surprised to find that hemp is often used in the following products that we use and depend upon every day:
+As you read on, you may be surprised to find that hemp is often used in the following products that we use and depend upon every day.

 Ultimately, the number of potential uses for hemp are as endless as the possibilities that we can think of.
 As a crop that can be grown efficiently at a low cost, hemp is truly a wonder.
 It offers durability, viability, and sustainability.
 New uses of this wonder crop are being discovered every day.
 Our planet – and its people – is better for it.
 Contact us today.

 1760 Palisades Center Dr, West Nyack, NY 10994

 This product is not for use by or sale to persons under the age of 18.
 The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
 Please consult your health care professional about potential interactions or other possible complications before using any product.
 The Federal Food, Drug, and Cosmetic Act require this notice.
 PLEASE NOTE: Zero THC is defined as (0.0%) no detectable THC, as supported by our lab testing.